visit/galaxy-docs/_includes/reservation.md

 }
 ```

-After a concellation, get the cancellation info of the booking based on the booking code.
+After a cancellation, get the cancellation info of the booking based on the booking code.

 ### HTTP Request